brycelangille/Quarentine-Trivia-Game/README.md

 4. Ability to be interactive with audience

 **PostMVP**
-1. Add extra api for a bonus round section
+1. Add highscore
-2. Create a secound player ability
+2. Create a score board
-3. Create a score board
+3. Additional CSS to make players want to engage (animation)
-4. Additional CSS to make players want to engage
+4. Make app both Landscape and portiot mode for mobile
-5. Make app both Landscape and portiot mode for mobile
+5. Create a secound player ability

 **Project Schedule**
 Meeting with Mick: Monday, May 11th,